aimacode/aima-python/CONTRIBUTING.md

 Contributing a Patch
 ====================

-1. Submit an issue describing your proposed change to the repo in question.
+1. Submit an issue describing your proposed change to the repo in question (or work on an existing issue).
 1. The repo owner will respond to your issue promptly.
 1. Fork the desired repo, develop and test your code changes.
 1. Submit a pull request.